 Overview of Routing Algorithms

-In today’s world, the optimization of anything to the fullest is very important.
-Everywhere we see that if we optimizing full strength means that we are improving.
-Which defines that how efficient we are to implement these things.
-When it comes to the networking we have a different type of network.
-In the network, we have different types of hardware like a router, gateway, switches, firewalls, bridges, etc.
+In today’s world, the optimization of anything to the fullest is essential.
+We see that if we are optimizing full strength, we are improving, which defines how efficient we are to implement these things.
+When it comes to networking, we have a different type of network.
+We have different types of hardware in the network like a router, gateway, switches, firewalls, bridges, etc.

-Before actually starting with the routing algorithm let’s try to understand what is the router.
+Before actually starting with the routing algorithm, let’s try to understand what is the router.
 The router is a device used to connect with the internet.
 It is a device that is used to transfer data packets over the computer network.
-The router generally does two things one is data packet forwarding and next is routing.
+The router generally does two things one is data packet forwarding, and the next is routing.

 What is an algorithm?